Kleroterion – Because “Power Corrupts.”

 “It is administration by the many instead of the few;

 that is why it is called a democracy.”

 The Athenians used a selection procedure with purpose-built allotment machines like this Kleroteria to avoid the corrupt practices used by oligarchs to buy their way into an office.
 Those selected through lot underwent an examination to prevent incompetent officials.
 The Kleroterion was a stone incised with rows of slots and with an attached tube.
-The citizens’ token was placed in the slots, and the tube was filled with different-coloured dice.
-The dice were released one by one and each of the die corresponding to a specific row of tokens.
-The colour of each die determined whether the owners of the tokens in the corresponding row were selected for seats on the citizen’s council or juries.
+The citizens’ token was placed in the slots, and the container was filled with different-colored dice.
+The dice were released one by one, and each of the die corresponded to a specific row of tokens.
+The color of each die determined whether the owners of the tokens in the corresponding row were selected.
+The selection decided who was given a seat on the citizen’s council or juries.